 Traffic Safety Act: public engagement

 Nova Scotia’s outdated Motor Vehicle Act is being replaced with a modern Traffic Safety Act that will help make the province’s roads and highways safer.
 We’re looking for feedback from Nova Scotians to help develop the regulations that accompany the Traffic Safety Act.
-Different sections of the regulations will be available for public comment over the next few months.

 The new Traffic Safety Act affects all Nova Scotians in some way, including drivers, pedestrians, cyclists, police, municipalities and car dealerships.